Skip to content

 • Alternatively, right-click on the tag and left-click Delete in the track options editor.

-It is also possible to remove all tags from a track or section of a track by selecting the section of timeline where the tags are to be deleted, then right-click in the shaded area to open the Track Options window; once open, select Remove Tags.
+It is also possible to remove all tags from a track or section of a track by selecting the section of timeline (Shift-Drag) where the tags are to be deleted, then right-click in the shaded area to open the Track Options window; once open, select Remove Tags.